yeonuk-hwang/knou-ebook-pdf-converter/specification.md

 - Calculate the total number of pages.
 - Iterate through the following actions until the last page is reached:

   - Take a screenshot of the current page.
   - Navigate to the next page by clikcing the 'Next' button.

+  - Optional: Showing progress bar would be helpful.

 ### 4. OCR every images